-As the former Collin County District Attorney and former police officer, we understand the strengths and weaknesses of the State’s case.We Will Devise Your Best Strategy to Win!
-Experienced Collin County Criminal Defense Attorneys
+As the former Collin County District Attorney and former police officer, we understand the strengths and weaknesses of the State’s case in Collin County.We Will Devise Your Best Strategy to Win!
+Dedicated Adult & Juvenile Crime Lawyer Conveniently Serving Frisco, TX Experienced Collin County Criminal Defense and Sex Crimes Attorneys

 The Law Office of J.L.
-Pierce, in Plano, Texas, provides experienced and aggressive defense representation for misdemeanor and felony charges in state and federal courts.
+Pierce, in Plano, Texas, provides experienced and aggressive defense representation for misdemeanor and felony charges in state courts.
 For more than 25 years, Plano criminal attorney J.L.
-Pierce has represented adults and juveniles in Collin County, Dallas County, and Denton County and surrounding areas.
+Pierce has represented adults and juveniles in Frisco, McKinney, Dallas, Allen and surrounding areas.
 Mr. Pierce has represented business executives, public officials, doctors, attorneys and all kinds of people in high profile and high-stakes matters.
-Contact our law firm today to schedule a free initial consultation.
+Contact our law firm today to schedule a free initial consultation .

 Plano criminal attorney J.L.
 Pierce is a former police officer and Collin County prosecutor.
 Mr. Pierce works with attorney Tom O'Connell, the elected Collin County Criminal District Attorney for 29 years.
 He received his law degree at Southern Methodist University's Dedman School of Law.
 They understand how the other side works and fight hard to protect their clients' constitutional rights.